 Disability payments will be made for the period of disability only.
-The balance of the six (6) months will be without pay but without loss of benefits.
+The balance of the six (6) months will be without pay, subject to any Company-provided or government-provided paid leave, but without loss of benefits.

-Full-time male Employees will be permitted a leave of absence without pay for up to six (6) months from the date of delivery or adoption, for child care.
+Full-time male Employees will be permitted a leave of absence without pay for up to six (6) months from the date of delivery or adoption, for child care, subject to any Company-provided or government provided paid leave.
 There shall be no loss of benefits during the period of leave.
 The Employee's same job can only be guaranteed for up to four (4) months.
 (When the Employee returns to work, there will be no loss in salary or seniority.)

-- B. Regular part-time Employees will be permitted a leave of absence without pay for up to four (4) months from the date of delivery or adoption for child care.
+B. Regular part-time Employees will be permitted a leave of absence without pay, subject to any Company-provided or government provided paid leave, for up to four (4) months from the date of delivery or adoption for child care.
 There will be no loss of benefits during the period of leave.
 The Employee's same job will be guaranteed for the duration of the leave.
-When the Employee returns to work, there will be no loss in salary or seniority. - C. To be eligible for child care leave, pregnant women must notify the manager four (4) months in advance of the date the disability is expected to start.
-Men and adopting women must notify the manager four (4) months in advance of the date the child-care leave is expected to start. - D. A maternity or paternity leave of absence may be provided for up to a maximum of nine (9) months from the date of delivery or adoption without loss of benefits provided that any such leave requested in excess of six (6) months shall be permitted or denied solely in the discretion of the Employee's manager.
-Upon the return to work after such extended leave, the Employee's same job will not be guaranteed, but there will be no loss in salary or seniority. - E. 1.
+When the Employee returns to work, there will be no loss in salary or seniority.

+C. To be eligible for child care leave, pregnant women must notify the manager four (4) months in advance of the date the disability is expected to start.
+Men and adopting women must notify the manager four (4) months in advance of the date the child-care leave is expected to start.

+D. A maternity or paternity leave of absence may be provided for up to a maximum of nine (9) months from the date of delivery or adoption without loss of benefits provided that any such leave requested in excess of six (6) months shall be permitted or denied solely in the discretion of the Employee's manager.
+Upon the return to work after such extended leave, the Employee's same job will not be guaranteed, but there will be no loss in salary or seniority.

+E. 1.
 An Employee may be permitted, if it is operationally feasible, to return to work part-time after a maternity or paternity leave for up to nine months after the birth or adoption, provided that the Employee's period of maternity or paternity leave and of part-time work combined does not exceed nine months after the birth or adoption.
 The part-time schedule must be mutually agreeable to the Employee and the Employee's manager.
 A request to return to part-time work for this period shall be made at least two-weeks before returning to work.
-Part-time work for a longer period may be permitted solely in the discretion of the Employee's manager. - 2.
-Upon return to a part-time job, an Employee with at least two (2) years of service who meets the requirements of regular part-time status, will be eligible for certain full time Employee benefits as described below.
+Part-time work for a longer period may be permitted solely in the discretion of the Employee's manager.

+2. Upon return to a part-time job, an Employee with at least two (2) years of service who meets the requirements of regular part-time status, will be eligible for certain full-time Employee benefits as described below.